 Mount Kailash in Buddhism

-According to the Tantric Buddhism, Kailash is the resident of the Buddha Demchok, also known as Chakrasamvara, who represent supreme bliss.
+According to the Tantric Buddhism, Kailash is the resident of the Buddha Demchok, also known as Chakrasamvara, who represents supreme bliss.

 There is the numerous site in the region associated with Guru Padmasambhava. who has practice Tantric in holy site around Tibet and finally establish Buddhism as the main religion of Tibet in the 8th century.

-It is said that Milarepa, the champion of Tantric , arrive in the region to challenge Naro Bön-chung, the champion of Bön religion of Tibet.
+It is said that Milarepa, the champion of Tantric, arrive in the region to challenge Naro Bön-Chung, the champion of the Bön religion of Tibet.
 The two magicians engaged in a terrifying sorcerers’ battle, but neither was able to gain a decisive advantage.
 Finally, it was agreed that whoever could reach the summit of Kailash most rapidly would be the victor.
-While Naro Bön-chung sat on a magic drum and soared up the slope, Milarepa’s followers were dumbfounded to see him sitting still and meditating.
-Yet when Naro Bön-chung was nearly at the top, Milarepa suddenly moved into action and overtook him by riding on the rays of the sun, thus winning the contest.
+While Naro Bön-Chung sat on a magic drum and soared up the slope, Milarepa’s followers were dumbfounded to see him sitting still and meditating.
+Yet when Naro Bön-Chung was nearly at the top, Milarepa suddenly moved into action and overtook him by riding on the rays of the sun, thus winning the contest.
 He did, however, fling a handful of snow onto the top of a nearby mountain, since known as Bönri, bequeathing it to the Bönpo and thereby ensuring continued Bönpo connections with the region.